mne-tools/mne-bids/paper/paper.md

    common workflows in data handling and analysis can be simplified or automated through specialized software.

-To make use of these benefits however, datasets first must be converted to BIDS format.
+To make use of these benefits, datasets must first be converted to BIDS format.
 Furthermore, already existing data analysis software must be extended to be aware of a BIDS format and how to properly use it.

-This is where ``MNE-BIDS`` steps in: Harnessing BIDS and the data analysis software MNE-Python [@Agramfort2013], it is the goal of ``MNE-BIDS`` to automatically organize raw MEG and EEG data into BIDS format and to facilitate their analysis.
+This is where ``MNE-BIDS`` steps in: Harnessing BIDS and the data analysis software MNE-Python [@Agramfort2013], it is the goal of ``MNE-BIDS`` to automatically organize raw MEG, EEG, and iEEG data into BIDS format and to facilitate their analysis.

-Starting with, for example, a single directory full of datafiles with arbitrary naming, ``MNE-BIDS`` can be used to extract present meta data, reorganize the files into BIDS format, and write additional meta data.
+For example, starting with a single directory full of datafiles with arbitrary naming, ``MNE-BIDS`` can be used to extract present metadata, reorganize the files into BIDS format, and write additional metadata.
 Moreover, ``MNE-BIDS`` supports conversion from raw data formats that are not BIDS compatible into permissible formats.
 As a result, users can easily convert their datasets to BIDS in a matter of minutes, rather than after hours of